alright21/alright21.github.io/content/security/mobile_extract_info.md

 categories: sec
 ---

-# Extract App Information from APK and IPA Package

 During my mobile security journey, I often get stuck when searching for the publicly known app information that I am testing.
 We are talking about app name, app main package, version number and build.
 This information is important for reporting: I usually fire up my MobsF Docker instance and get this information from there.
 This process is often too slow, especially for big applications: I often forget to note down this data before turning off the Docker instance:(

 This mini guide serves as a reminder for me and, hopefully, a precious tip for you.
 I will explain an easier way to extract that information via Linux command line and a bit of Python!